shelter pets in need

 By head bumping, the cat is able to mark you with a specific odor that is identified as important.
 So do not be offended when your cat head bumps you, because it is actually the complete opposite.
 Your cat is showing you how important you are for friendly, comforting, and social bonding purposes.

-Therefore, whenever you seem to notice your cat head bumping you as you walk around the house or are laying down and relaxing, remember that your cat is just trying to show you love and affection.
+Therefore, whenever you seem to notice your cat head bunting you as you walk around the house or as you are laying down and relaxing, remember that your cat is just trying to show love and admiration for you.
 The head bump is done all out of love for the owner.

-You cat is just trying to show you how important you are when it head bumps, butts, bonks, bunts, or whatever you may call it!
+Your cat is just trying to seek attention and to show you how important you are when it head bumps, butts, bonks, bunts, or whatever you may call it!
 So next time your cat shows you this fascinating behavior, remember that it is definitely a good thing, and your pet loves you.
-If you have always been looking for a way to show your love for your pet, make sure to check out our collection of cat shirts